Raising Independent, Self-Confident Kids:

-In addition, Dr. Moss has the honor of being a Diplomate in School Psychology and has been appointed as a Fellow of the American Academy of School Psychology.
+In addition, Dr. Moss is a Diplomate in School Psychology through the American Board of Professional Psychology and has been appointed as a Fellow of the American Academy of School Psychology.

 Donald A. Moses, MD, is a psychiatrist who specializes in the treatment of adolescents and young adults.
 He has many years of experience in treating patients with psychoanalytic and psychodynamic psychotherapy, which has given him a clear understanding of the importance of children developing particular skills so that they later can be functional adults rather than resort to self-destructive behavior and difficulty functioning.

-When his book Are You Driving Your Children to Drink?
-Coping With Teenage Alcohol and Drug Abuse (coauthored with Robert E. Burger) was published in England, Dr. Moses was elected to The Royal Society of Health.
-This book highlights the essential need for parents to be there for their children, providing a sense of love and security throughout their childhood and teenage years.
+His first book was Are You Driving Your Children to Drink?
+Coping With Teenage Alcohol and Drug Abuse (coauthored with Robert E. Burger).
+It highlights the essential need for parents to be there for their children, providing a sense of love and security throughout their childhood and teenage years.

 More recently, Dr. Moses coauthored with Wendy L. Moss, PhD, The Tween Book: A Growing Up Guide for the Changing You.